List of tallest buildings in Los Angeles

 In 1957, the city government removed the 150-foot height limit, allowing taller buildings downtown.
 Los Angeles went through a large building boom that lasted from the early 1960s to the early 1990s, during which most of the city's tallest buildings were completed, including the U.S. Bank Tower, the Aon Center, and Two California Plaza.
 Skyscrapers built during this period tended to have flat roofs, a result of an ordinance imposed in 1958, to accommodate fire-fighting equipment.
 The flat-roof ordinance was rescinded in 2014.
 From the 1990s to 2000s, skyscraper development largely stalled.
+Few high-rises were completed in the 2000s in contrast to other major American cities.
 A second construction boom took place from the mid-2010s to the early 2020s with an increasing share of residential development, which saw the downtown skyline expand southwards.

 The majority of skyscrapers taller than 500 ft (152 m) in Los Angeles are located in the northwest of downtown, bounded to the west by Route 110.
 The rest are mostly in Century City, the Westsides other business district.
 Between them is a linear skyline that runs east-west through Koreatown and Miracle Mile, surrounding Wilshire Boulevard.
 Wilshire Boulevard extends west of Century City to Westwood, where the skyline shifts to residential high-rises.
 There are numerous high-rise clusters outside Wilshire Boulevard, including Century Boulevard by Los Angeles International Airport (LAX), the Hollywood district in central Los Angeles, as well as Warner Center, Encino and Universal City in the San Fernando Valley.
 More high-rise clusters are found throughout Greater Los Angeles, including in Glendale, Irvine, and Long Beach.

+History

+In 2015, construction began on Oceanwide Plaza, a three-tower development on a parking lot next to the Staples Center (now Crypto.com Arena), located on the southwest of Downtown Los Angeles.
+The tallest of the buildings was to be 677 feet (209 m) tall.
+Developed by Chinese developer Oceanwide Holdings, construction stopped in 2019 as Oceanwide ran out of funds.
+The towers, which are near their intended height, has sat unfinished since.
+Development has been beset by financing problems related to ongoing geopolitical tensions between the United States and China.
+In early 2024, at least 27 floors of multiple towers at the complex were tagged with graffiti, becoming known as the Graffiti Towers.